For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Note: Certain items will have to be bought in bulk and may cost more than our rough estimations for each recipe.

-Download student meal plan shopping list
+Download the student meal plan shopping list

 We've created a Google Doc checklist that contains all the items on this page.
 You can download it, edit the list and then print it off to have with you when you go to the supermarket.

-Click the button below where you can find the link within our 'useful tools' page.
+Click the button below to find the link on our 'useful tools' page.

 Important: Please read the steps at the top of the document on how to download the file.